Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models

-The exact circle is the example we will use to develop our understanding of the representation of tensors, after which we will consider different algebras later on in section~\ref{sec:cases}.
-The exact circle is given by the 1-dimensional circle $S^1$ with a flat metric on it.
-One choice of basis for the smooth functions on the 1-dimensional circle is given by functions of the form\footnote{These are exactly the eigenfunctions of the Laplace-Beltrami operator on the circle, which will be discussed in section~\ref{sec:unit}.} (normalised according to the $L^2(S^1)$ inner product)
+In this subsection, we introduce the example of the flat circle.
+The flat circle is the example we will use to develop our understanding of the representation of tensors, after which we will consider different algebras later on in Section~\ref{sec:cases}.
+The flat circle is given by the 1-dimensional circle $S^1$ with a flat metric on it.
+One choice of basis for the smooth functions on the 1-dimensional circle is given by functions of the form\footnote{These are exactly the eigenfunctions of the Laplace--Beltrami operator on the circle, which will be discussed in Section~\ref{sec:unit}.} (normalised according to the $L^2\big(S^1\big)$ inner product)

 with $x\in(0,2\pi]$.
 By evaluating the product of the basis-functions above, we can find the structure constants by using~\eqref{eq:def_P:algebra}.
 For example, from the product

 we find

 Actually, we can find the entries of the tensor by considering the basic multiplication rules